What is Inclusionary Zoning (IZ)?

-Inclusionary Zoning (IZ) is a land use technique for developing diverse mixed-income communities by requiring each new residential development make a percentage of the new units affordable to targeted incomes.
+IZ is a land use technique for developing diverse mixed-income communities by requiring each new residential development to make a percentage of the new units affordable to targeted incomes.
 It often lets developers build more units through a “density bonus” along with other incentives to help the program operate better.
+IZ requires most new and some renovated residential developments include some affordable homes.

-As OP continues to find new ways to meet Mayor Bowser’s challenge to produce more affordable housing in a more equitable way across the District, OP has proposed to further expand IZ through the IZ-XL concept.
-On January 28, 2021, the Zoning Commission set IZ-XL Phase1 down for a public hearing, expected in April 2021.
-The proposed IZ-XL Phase 1 text amendments will:
+OP continues to find new ways to meet Mayor Bowser’s challenge to produce more affordable housing in a more equitable way across the District.
+In 2021, OP further expanded IZ requirements through two zoning text amendments known as IZ-XL.

-- Expand the regular IZ program to apply to the following exempt zones:
+- Expanded the regular IZ program to the following previously exempt zones:

 - R-3 in the Anacostia Historic District;